-As a Property Manager, you’ve got a lot of questions to answer:
+As a vacation rental property manager, you’ve got a lot of questions to answer:

 Should I decorate my vacation rentals?
 (Yes.)